s0md3v/Cloak/README.md

 # Cloak
 <img src='https://i.imgur.com/m3scSAO.png' />
-Cloak is an intelligent python backdoor framework.
+Cloak is an intelligent python backdoor framework*.

 ## What it exactly does?
 <b>Cloak</b> generates a python payload via <b>msfvenom</b> and then intelligently injects it into the python script you specify.